Michael Anton

-Michael Anton (born 1969) is a conservative writer and bureaucrat.
+Michael Anton (born 1969) is an American right-wing writer and government official.

-Anton wrote under a pseudonym "The Flight 93 Election," an influential essay in support of Donald Trump during the 2016 presidential campaign.
+Anton wrote "The Flight 93 Election" (under a pseudonym), an influential essay in support of Donald Trump during the 2016 presidential campaign.
 He was a speechwriter for Rupert Murdoch, a director of communications at Citigroup, and a managing director at BlackRock.
-He lectured at Hillsdale College, and still is a Claremont Institute senior fellow.
+He lectured at Hillsdale College, and is a Claremont Institute senior fellow.
 He contributed to Project 2025.

 Anton was the director of policy planning in the second Trump administration, and deputy assistant for strategic communications on the National Security Council during the first.
-He wrote speeches for Rudy Giuliani, and for Condoleezza Rice at the National security council under George W. Bush.
-Anton also worked for California governor Pete Wilson.
+He wrote speeches for Rudy Giuliani, and for Condoleezza Rice at the National Security Council under George W. Bush.
+Anton also worked for California Governor Pete Wilson.

 Early life and education

 Anton is of Italian and Lebanese descent.
 He grew up in Loomis, California, an exurb of Sacramento.
 He received his bachelor's degree from the University of California, Davis, and earned advanced degrees from St. John's College and the Claremont Graduate University.